 - Transport from the airport into Nice

-If you’re taking the bus into the city center, you’ll also find detailed information on:
+If you’re taking the new tram into the city center, you’ll also find detailed information on:

-- Where to buy tickets for the airport buses
+- Where to buy tickets for the tram

 - What to do with the tickets after you buy them.

-- The website URL for Lignes d’Azur (Nice’s city-wide bus system) so that you can find out which bus stop you need to get off at.
+- The website URL for Lignes d’Azur (Nice’s city-wide metro system) so that you can find out which stop you need to get off at.

 For a list of the airlines that use Terminal 1 and Terminal 2 at Nice airport, check out our blog post: Nice Airport Arrival and Departure Terminals

 Depending on which airport you arrive from, you might need to go through Passport Control and then Customs before leaving the secure area.
 Although I speak only basic French, in all the times I’ve passed through these checkpoints, I’ve never had any trouble with either.
-I’ve also never seen anyone else having trouble.
 As with all airport-related procedures, the key is to pay attention and not do anything to cause problems.